Stephen C. Phillips, PhD

 Stephen wearing a suit jacket lecturing in front a whiteboard in class.

 Stephen C. Phillips is a lecturer in the Department of Political Science at Clemson University.
-He serves as a Teagle Fellow and faculty adviser for Pi Sigma Alpha, and teaches national government, parties and elections, and public law courses.
-Stephen’s research interests include American political and constitutional development, with a focus on public law, public policy, and political strategy.
+He serves as a Teagle Fellow and faculty adviser for Pi Sigma Alpha, and specializes in U.S. political institutions and public law.
+Stephen’s research and teaching interests include American political and constitutional development, with a focus on the nexus of public law, public policy, and political strategy.

 Stephen is currently working on a book project examining public policy debates on civil rights during the post-war period to study how political actors produce policy change on items long-stalled on the institutional agenda.
 For his research on the civil rights movment and second-wave feminism, Stephen earned the James W. Button Memorial Award for scholarship focused on race relations, poverty, or diversity issues.